Collaborative Editing is a Really Difficult Challenge in WordPress

-Matt Mullenweg and the WordPress team want to bring Google Docs-style editing to the new Gutenberg editor.
+Matt Mullenweg and the WordPress team want to bring Google Docs-style editing to the new editor in Gutenberg Phase 3.
 This means that multiple people can be updating the same document at the same time.

 This image gives a good idea of what we're talking about with multiple people collaborating on the same document:

 At the moment, this kind of collaboration isn't possible with WordPress.
 If you try to edit a post at the same time as another user, you'll see the message, “This post is already being edited.”
 You can either leave the post, or force the other person to stop editing.

 I'm going to give you an overview of this collaborative editing project and when we may see it in WordPress.
 Will we ever be able have teams of people working together on the same WordPress post?

 First, as collaborative editing will be part of Gutenberg, let's check in on the current state of the new editor …

 Last week at WordCamp US in St Louis, Matt Mullenweg gave his annual “State of the Word” address.

 Matt described the current progress on Gutenberg.
 You can see the complete presentation here, with the Gutenberg portion starting just after the 1 hour mark.
 This image below from Matt shows where we are now with Gutenberg:

 “Create a block pattern directory” means you'll be able to search and install new blocks, directly from the post editing screen.
 If you search for a block that you don't have, you'll see the message: “No blocks found in your library.
 These blocks can be downloaded and installed.”
 There will be an “Add” button which will install the new block without you needing to reload your page.